How to Choose the Right Photo for a Custom Photo Puzzle

 How should I crop and frame the photo for the puzzle aspect ratio?

 Frame your subject so it fills most of the photo, leave breathing room around the edges, and plan for the puzzle's 5:7 aspect ratio when picking which photo to upload.
-Cropping happens at upload, so a photo that crops cleanly into 5:7 will produce a better puzzle than one that requires aggressive crop adjustments.
+Cropping happens at upload, so a photo that crops cleanly into 5:7 will produce a better puzzle than one that requires aggressive crop adjustments; for whether you should pre-crop, see should I crop my photo before uploading.

 Most phone photos default to 4:3 (landscape mode) or 16:9 (panoramic / wide).
 The puzzle is closer to 5:7 (or 7:5 horizontal).
 When you upload a 4:3 photo to fit a 5:7 puzzle, the longer dimension gets cropped slightly.
 When you upload a 16:9 photo, the crop is more aggressive on the long edge.
 Plan for this: